seneldoruk/eIDCollection/README.md

 ### eID-Server-Mock
 A SOAP server that implements useID and getResult functions for an eService to read the data of an eID.
 It does not actually read any data and does something like a Man-in-the-Middle attack to an existing eID-Server.
 More on that [here](eID-Server-Mock/README.md).

+### eService-v1
+A simple web site with login and register functionality using email, password and JSON Web Token.